whipowill/d2-plugy-qol/Mods/README.md

 - XP rate will not diminish after level 70 (Classic)
 - All map sizes are the same size on all difficulties (Classic)
 - Monster resistances are capped at 100, immunities can be broken (Classic)

-Credit to [fearedbliss](https://github.com/whipowill/Diablo-II--Vanilla-Frosting) for this code.
+- Credit to [fearedbliss](https://github.com/whipowill/Diablo-II--Vanilla-Frosting) for this code

 NOTE: Parts of this mod aren't working as intended ATM and I hope to update once I've figured out why.